 - Please contact the school before 8:40am on the day(s) of absence.
-A message may be left which will be checked by the attendance officer. - If the period of absence is due to illness or injury (Medical), a medical certificate from a GP, Specialist or Physiotherapist must be provided if: - The period of absence is longer than three (3) consecutive days (including either side of a weekend or public holiday) - There is a pattern of medical absences that are not consecutive but occur on an ongoing basis over several weeks e.g., one or two days per week over several weeks. - A medical certificate may be requested where a child misses a scheduled assessment or assignment deadline. - If a medical certificate is required, you will receive a notification from the school regarding this.
+A message may be left which will be checked by the attendance officer.
+Or contact the school via the School App.
+Click on the link to download the App https://schoolappsnz.co.nz/install/

+- If the period of absence is due to illness or injury (Medical), a medical certificate from a GP, Specialist or Physiotherapist must be provided if: - The period of absence is longer than three (3) consecutive days (including either side of a weekend or public holiday) - There is a pattern of medical absences that are not consecutive but occur on an ongoing basis over several weeks e.g., one or two days per week over several weeks. - A medical certificate may be requested where a child misses a scheduled assessment or assignment deadline. - If a medical certificate is required, you will receive a notification from the school regarding this.
 The notification may be in the form of an email or a phone-call from a Dean, Learning Team Leader or Head of School. - Where ongoing, justified medical absences are impacting on a student's ability to attend school, the Learning Team Leader, Dean or Head of School will make contact to discuss a plan for supporting the student who is absent.
-This may include (but is not limited to) modification of the child's timetable, liaison with agencies such as the Southern Regional Health School, school guidance counselors etc. - Where a medical certificate is not provided the absence will be updated and recorded as 'Unjustified' or in some cases 'Truancy.' - Where there are ongoing absences that are deemed 'unjustified' or 'truancy' the school will contact outside agencies including K1 Truancy Services and The Ministry of Education. - If you wish to discuss your circumstances relating to your child's medical absences you are welcome to make an appointment with either your child's Learning Team Leader, Dean or the Head of Middle School.
+This may include (but is not limited to) modification of the child's timetable, liaison with agencies such as the Southern Regional Health School, school guidance counsellors etc. - Where a medical certificate is not provided the absence will be updated and recorded as 'Unjustified' or in some cases 'Truancy.' - Where there are ongoing absences that are deemed 'unjustified' or 'truancy' the school will contact outside agencies including The Ministry of Education. - If you wish to discuss your circumstances relating to your child's medical absences you are welcome to make an appointment with either your child's Learning Team Leader, Dean or the Head of Middle School.